 Secondly, fill out and sign the documents mentioned above and take them along with you.

 Finally, see your number on the screen and go through to your appointment.

 If you can’t speak German and have to do an Anmeldung, the staff at the Bürgeramt will most likely speak English.
 Remember mastering respect during your interview.
-However, if you really want to impress and kickstart your German experience, we can help you out with our German courses.
+However, if you really want to impress with your German language, we can help you out with our German courses.
 As a matter of fact, our focus on speaking makes us one of the best german language schools in Germany.
 If you ever need to prove your language skills, our German classes in Berlin are accredited and recognised by the authorities.

 If you’ve already been living in Germany for a while and that you have to prove that you’re still living at the same address, you don’t have to do an Anmeldung again but just follow the Berliner Senat information.